China–Philippines relations: Spratly Islands and the South China Sea

-The two countries have disputes over the sovereignty of some islands and shoals in the Spratly Islands.
-After rounds of consultations, both sides agreed to strive for a solution through bilateral friendly consultation.
+After rounds of consultations to address territory disputes, both sides agreed to strive for a solution through bilateral friendly consultation.
 In October 2004, Chinese Maritime Safety Administration and Philippine Coast Guard conducted a joint sand table rescue exercise for the first time.
 China National Offshore Oil Corp. and Philippine National Oil Company signed the "Agreement for Joint Marine Seismic Undertaking on Certain Areas in the South China Sea" on 1 September 2004.
 In May 2005, Vietnam agreed to join the Sino-Philippine cooperation.
 Oil companies from three countries signed the "Agreement for Joint Marine Seismic Undertaking on Certain Areas in the South China Sea" in March 2005.